mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 ffmpeg -i bass.mp3 -i drums.mp3 -i other.mp3 -i piano.mp3 -filter_complex amix=inputs=4:normalize=0 combined.mp3
 ```

-Let's compare the original song with the backing track:
+Let's compare the original song with two versions of the backing track, one with bass and drums (no voice or guitar) and the other with bass, drums, other and piano (no voice or guitar).

 <table class="tw-table-auto">
   <thead>